pzhaojohnson/RNA2Drawer/README.md

 To run from source, you will need to have installed a Python 3 interpreter and the Tcl/Tk GUI toolkit, which is typically installed alongside Python.
 RNA2Drawer is also dependent on the following libraries (all installable with `pip`): `Pmw`, `python-pptx`, and `webcolors`.

-To run RNA2Drawer, enter the `rna2drawer` directory on a command terminal and feed the source file `RNA2Drawer.py` to the Python 3 interpreter with the command `$ python RNA2Drawer.py`.
+To run RNA2Drawer, enter the `rna2drawer` directory on a command terminal and feed the source file `RNA2Drawer.py` to the Python 3 interpreter with the command `python RNA2Drawer.py`.
 This should open the application.

 ## Creating a New Structure